 - In the film Anaconda, the movie snake measures 40 feet long and constricts its way through a documentary crew.
+In real-life, anacondas can only grow up to 17 feet long.

 If you’re into snakes, movie monsters, or just creature features in general, then you’re probably dying to know about the largest movie snakes of all time.
 Here, we’ll cover the five biggest snakes ever to hit the silver screen and learn about their real-life equivalents.
 You might be surprised to learn that not all the snakes on our list are giant snakes in real life.
-In fact, some of them aren’t even ten feet long!
+In fact, some of them aren’t even 10 feet long!

 5. King Cobra (1999)

-Real Life Equivalent: King Cobra and Eastern Diamondback Rattlesnake
+Real-Life Equivalent: King Cobra and Eastern Diamondback Rattlesnake

 The monster snake in King Cobra is a combination of the king cobra (Ophiophagus hannah) and the eastern diamondback rattlesnake (Crotalus adamanteus).
 King cobras are the longest venomous snakes in the world, they can grow up to 19 feet long.
 Eastern diamondback rattlesnakes are the largest species of rattlesnake and may grow up to 8 feet long.